jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 Kapag gumawa tayo ng function inside our function and we use the keyword this. hindi siya maassign sa ating object since ang rule na ung nasa left handside ng dot notation dapat automatically na iaasign ang object pero this keyword will be assigned in window object.
 Ito ung scoping issues when we use this keyword function in functions. it will be misassigned.

 To solve this issues we can use arrow function because it binds the function lexically.
 Where it was save will determine when it will be called.
+Meron rin ibang paraan para masolve ang issue na to using bind() or self object.

 ```
 	function UserCreator(name, score){